bevanDon/csci3055u-project-template/README.md

 > - Kotlin is a statically typed programming language that runs on the Java virtual machine.
 It share similarities to Java but has unique feature implemented to fit a niche similar to scala.
 It also can be compiled to JavaScript source code or use the LLVM compiler infrastructure.
 It is a language that can both use OOP and lambda functions  It is created by and endorsed by JetBrains.
 It primary development team from Jetbrains is from saint Peterburg,Russia
 > - History
+> - Kotlin was first shown in july 2011 by Jetbrains a language for the JVM that had been in development for over a year.
+Then in 2016 the first version of Kotlin was released, Kotlin V1.0.
+This was considered the first stable release of Kotlin.
+It was soon announced that Kotlin would support backwards compatibility and in 2017 google announced they would release support for Kotlin on Android development.

 > - Some interesting features

 ## About the syntax